Prandtl-Meyer Reflection Configurations, Transonic Shocks, and Free Boundary Problems: Existence of Admissible Solutions for All

 In the proof of Theorem {\rm \ref{theorem-0}}, we adjust $N_1$ and choose $\delta_2$ so that $\Itr(\cdot, \beta)$ has a fixed point in $\mcl{K}(\beta)$ for each $\beta\in(0,\beta_*]$.
 Then the existence of an admissible solution for each $(\iv, \beta)\in \mathfrak{R}_{\rm weak}\cap \{\beta\le \beta_*\}$ follows from Proposition \ref{lemma-8-2}.
 This proves Theorem \ref{theorem-0}, since $\beta_*$ is arbitrarily chosen in $(0,\betadet)$.

 {\emph{{\textbf{Further adjustment of $\delta_3$ in Definition {\rm \ref{definition-10-3}}}}}}: Note that, if parameter $N_1$ in Definition \ref{definition-10-3} is adjusted such that the new choice of $N_1$ is greater than the previous one, all the properties stated previously hold.
 Then we choose $N_1$ greater than the previous choice in the proof of Theorem {\rm \ref{theorem-0}}.
-Also, note that once parameters $(N_1, \delta_2)$ are fixed, then $\delta_3$ can be adjusted to satisfy the conditions of $\delta_3$ in Lemmas \ref{lemma-positivity-hatphi-2018} and \ref{proposition-est-hpsi-new2015}.
+Also, once parameters $(N_1, \delta_2)$ are fixed, $\delta_3$ can be adjusted to satisfy the conditions of $\delta_3$ in Lemmas \ref{lemma-positivity-hatphi-2018}--\ref{proposition-est-hpsi-new2015}.
 As long as the new choice of $\delta_3$ is less than the previous choice, all the properties stated previously hold.
 Since $N_1$ is adjusted to be greater than the previous one, the new choice of $\delta_3$ is less than the previous one.
-Note that the previous choice of $(\alpha, \eps, \delta_1, \delta_2, N_1)$ was independent of $\delta_3$ so that we can reduce $\delta_3$ as described above.
+Since the previous choice of $(\alpha, \eps, \delta_1, \delta_2, N_1)$ was independent of $\delta_3$, we can reduce $\delta_3$ as described above.

 \begin{proof} [Proof of Theorem {\rm \ref{theorem-0}}] The proof is divided into three steps.